 If something feels wrong, don’t assume it’s “just menopause.”
 It may be – in fact, it probably is – but give yourself the peace of mind by checking it out with a health care professional.
 (And if you need an example of this, check out Ann-Marie’s story of fibroids and pre-cancerous cells.)
 You are the expert on your body, so keep digging and asking questions until you get answers.
-This counts for physical AND emotional symptoms: depression and anxiety are very real, as are resurgences in eating disorders and PTSD.
+This counts for physical AND emotional symptoms: menopause depression and sadness are very real, as are resurgences in eating disorders and PTSD.
 There’s help out there, and if you’re having trouble finding it, email us at firstname.lastname@example.org.
 We’re building a network of experts on women’s midlife health, so use us.